Eden-06/gsresearch/gsresearch/README.md

- exact        | The following terms are concatenated to form a sentence which is required to present in its entirety. year [ from..to / from ] |  The following term is interpreted as either a range of from and to a year or as the exact year from which the publications will be selected (Numbers must be positive integers). skip NUMBER  | Skips the given number of pages of the search resuls (Numbre must be a positive integer).
+ exact        | The following terms are concatenated to form a sentence which is required to present in its entirety. year [ from..to / from ] |  The following term is interpreted as either a range of from and to a year or as the exact year from which the publications will be selected (Numbers must be positive integers). skip NUMBER  | Skips the given number of pages of the search resuls (Numbre must be a positive integer). source       | The following terms denote individual journals/conferences of interest.

 Please note that if the same keyword is present twice only the first one will be evaluated.